mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Azure Front Door

-Azure Front Door[<sup>[?]</sup>](#external-references) is Microsoft’s modern cloud Content Delivery Network (CDN) that provides fast, reliable, and secure access between your users and your applications’ static and dynamic web content across the globe.
+Azure Front Door[<sup>[?]</sup>](#external-references) is Microsoft’s modern cloud Content Delivery Network (CDN) that provides fast, reliable, and secure access between users and applications’ static and dynamic web content across the globe.

 ### Using Terraform to create an Azure Front Door Standard profile

-To make our Terraform project folder more manageable, we will refactor our nested module main.tf into two separate files.
+To make my Terraform project folder more manageable, I will refactor my nested module main.tf into two separate files.
 One file (resource_storage.tf) will deal with the Azure storage account resources and the second file (resource_cdn.tf) will deal with the Azure Front Door resources.

 #### Project folder after refactor
 ```